 A protective cage was constructed over trees of the apple varieties Cortland, McIntosh and Richared Delicious, to determine the extent of dropped fruit independent of bird activity (Figure 1).
-Similar type trees, even to the extent of fruit produc-

-Fig. 1.
-Protective cage constructed to exclude birds and prevent their feeding activities so that apple drop damage data could be obtained. tion per tree, were used to obtain control data, e.g., fruit feeding and drop damage.
+Similar type trees, even to the extent of fruit production per tree, were used to obtain control data, e.g., fruit feeding and drop damage.
 The fruit feeding damage that occurred in the control plots was comparable with that which had occurred in previous years (1).
-Drop damage between the protected and unprotected plots was compared for the 1935 season.
+Drop damage between the protected and unprotected plots was compared for the 1965 season.